 - If you selected Live for the Mode you will need to add the Live Signing Secret.
 If you selected Test for the Mode you will need to add the Test Signing Secret.

-- Review your settings and click the blue Update Settings button to save your feed.
+- Review your settings and click the blue Save Settings button to save your feed.

 - If you need to add another feed to the same form, start over and follow these steps again until all the necessary feeds are created.
 For example, when creating a donation form, you’ll usually need two feeds, a feed that executes and charges for only one-time donations and another to charge only for recurring donations.